danielmackay/danielmackay/README.md

 - 👔 I'm a Solution Architect at SSW
 - 🌍 I'm based in the Sunshine Coast, Australia
-- 💬 Ask me about Clean Architecture Azure, .NET Core, and EF Core
+- 💬 Ask me about Clean Architecture, Azure, .NET Core, and EF Core
 - 🎓 I'm currently learning about Domain Driven Design
 - 👨‍👩‍👧‍👧 Father of 2 wonderful children (pigeon pair)
 - ⚡ Fun fact: Former New Zealand Rock Climbing Champion